-1 This is the first way that dreams are like puppies.
-You see we often visualize our dreams, but rarely do we move past the research and study stage.
-Instead we become frozen by the fear and the what if game.
+- This is the first way that dreams are like puppies.
+You see, we often visualize our dreams, but rarely do we move past the research and study stage.
+Instead, we become frozen by the fear and the what-if game.
 Our minds allow us to see how terrible it would be if our dreams failed or if they came true.
 We never move out of the study stage.

-This is the second way dreams are like puppies.
-Too often we look for everyone to give their 100% approval to our dreams, that is not needed.
+- With a family of five, we had to have a shared agreement to bring a new member into the house.
+While we needed to compromise about bringing a new puppy into the house, it was not a unanimous decision.
+Our son with autism wasn't super stoked about a new puppy, and the rest of the family would struggle with picking out Archer as a name, how to best train, whether they could be on the couch or have to stay off the sofa, etc. This is the second way dreams are like puppies.
+Too often, we look for everyone to give their 100% approval to our dreams, but that is not needed.
 Your dream is your dream, not mine.
-When you look for unanimous support you will find complete frustration.
-Instead look for structured support for your dreams.
-We didn’t all agree on every aspect of the puppies and we may not in the future, but we all agreed to support each other with potty training, walking him, and providing a safe place for him to grow.
+When you look for unanimous support, you will find complete frustration.
+Instead, look for structured support for your dreams.
+We didn't all agree on every aspect of the puppies, and we may not live in the future, but we all decided to support each other with potty training, walking him, and providing a safe place to grow.

-Dreams need all these things to flourish as well.
-Especially the work portion you should work with your dreams.
-When it comes to dreams, we give up because often dreams resemble work.
-They don’t just magically happen; we must work at them train them on what and where we want to go.
-If we don’t we will have a wild energetic dream that just chases its own tail.
+- Dreams need all these things to flourish as well.
+Especially the work portion, you should work with your dreams.
+When it comes to dreams, we give up because dreams often resemble work.
+They don't just magically happen; we must work at them and train them on what and where we want to go.
+If we don't, we will have a wild, energetic dream that just chases its own tail.

-5 Puppies will test your patience, grit, and ability to love unconditionally.
-They will often chew on things you value even though there is a perfectly good puppy toy right next to your favorite pair of shoes.
-You will be exhausted and questions if you can do this puppy thing at times.
+- Puppies will test your patience, grit, and ability to love unconditionally.
+They will often chew on things you value even though there is a perfect puppy toy right next to your favorite pair of shoes.
+You will be exhausted and question if you can do this puppy thing at times.

 Dreams will also test your patience by chewing on your grit and fortitude.
-You have a perfectly good job, but something is gnawing on you it’s your dream you want more.
-It is common to question if you are up to the task
+You have a perfectly good job, but something is gnawing at you; it's your dream; you want more.
+It is common to question if you are up to the task.

-I know that comparing dreams to puppies might appear to be an odd comparison, but they both are work wrapped in passion.
-Archer and Lucy are growing quickly and with the proper food, exercise, and love your dream will do the same if nurtured.
-Lastly, no matter how well behaved your puppy is, there will be a time where they poop, pee, chew up your favorite shoe or rip your pillow apart because they can.
+I know that comparing dreams to puppies might appear odd, but they both are work wrapped in passion.
+Archer and Lucy are growing quickly, and with the proper food, exercise, and love, your dream will do the same if nurtured.
+Lastly, no matter how well-behaved your puppy is, there will be a time when they poop, pee, chew up your favorite shoe, or rip your pillow apart because they can.
 Just clean it up and make sure you learn from the mess they leave.
-Dreams also can make your life messy, learn from the mistakes and keep pushing forward.
+Dreams also can make your life messy, learn from your mistakes and keep pushing forward.